-I also recommend that experienced pilots experiment with your own ideas
+I also recommend that experienced pilots experiment with your own

-should be OK and you may even improve on the design.
+you should be OK and you may even improve on the design.

-Note that from here on, I'll give a complete describing of how I built
+Note that from here on, I'll give a complete describing of

-are the core cutting parameters and the carbon spar.
-All the rest are
+important things are the core cutting parameters and the carbon spar.

-The other main bit of strengthening that I use is the base plate shown
+The other main bit of strengthening that I use is the base

-typically weak central region, it provides a nice
+stiffening the typically weak central region, it provides a nice

 foundation on which to attach all of your components.
 I bolted the

 servos and battery directly to the plate though you can use servo tape

 or other means.
 It also allows you to easily cut out and transfer all

 the components into future planes once your first one needs a body

 This image shows the cut-out.
 Just reattach the portions that you don't remove.